 What has been said about Mamma Mia 3?

 When the second film, Mamma Mia!
 Here We Go Again, was released in 2018, Amanda Seyfried, Lily James, Pierce Brosnan and Christine Baranski all expressed their interest in returning for another sequel.

 Here We Go Again goes back in time to when Donna first met the three possible fathers of her daughter Sophie, and James told RadioTimes.com her idea for a follow-up: “We laughed that it could be ‘Mamma Mia!
 The DNA Test’.
 You finally find out who the dad is.”

-Given that the gap between the first and second films was ten years, Brosnan quipped that if there’s going to be another movie, “we better make it soon, I think”.
+Given that the gap between the first and second films was 10 years, Brosnan quipped that if there’s going to be another movie, "we better make it soon, I think".

-Later that year, producer Judy Craymer noted the appetite among fans for another film.
-“I’ve seen on social media somebody saying, ‘Please can you make it like Fast & Furious.’
+Later that year, the creator behind the original stage musical and producer on both films Judy Craymer noted the appetite among fans for another film.
+"I’ve seen on social media somebody saying, 'Please can you make it like Fast & Furious.'
 We could just keep going.
-I don’t know,” she told RadioTimes.com.
+I don’t know," she told RadioTimes.com.

 Days later, the star U-turned on the prospect of a third film, telling Good Morning Britain that any notion of Mamma Mia 3 is just speculation.
 "No plans for that, that’s just rumours," he said.
 "No plans for that."